Overview

 What Owners Usually Need This Scope To Solve

-- A clean handoff for leasing and opening activity
+- A clean handoff for leasing and tenant opening activity on the anchor tenant's committed date

-- Strong coordination between site work and storefront completion
+- Strong coordination between site work completion and storefront delivery to tenant improvement-ready conditions

-- A contractor that understands phased turnover in active retail settings
+- A contractor that understands phased turnover in an active retail setting with multiple tenant opening dates

 Local Fit